How to Write Work Experience in Resume- Format & Examples6 min readReading Time: 5 minutes

 - Sick Leave Application Letter: Format & Samples

-- Employment dates: Luckily for those who have been looking for an apt answer for ” how to write work experience in resume,” we have enlisted the sure-shot points that will get you noticed in the eyes of the recruiter.
-To begin with, go with the month-year format (ex.
+Luckily for those who have been looking for an apt answer for “how to write work experience in resume,” we have enlisted the sure-shot points that will get you noticed in the eyes of the recruiter.
+For this section of your resume, use the month-year format (ex.
 May 2018-Jan 2019) to describe your stint in a company.
 In case, you have short gaps than mention the years only and if the gaps are long, give a brief explanation, “why.”

 Which Format To Use